Supporting our learners in understanding their emotions forms the basis of our pastoral care package and is key to enabling their success.

 We understand that many of our young people have experienced trauma at some point in their lives.
 Our aim is to enable our learners to understand and manage their emotions and develop a range of coping strategies which they can draw from.

-Kirsty Cooper is our Inclusion Manager & DDSL.
-Nicola Cass and Emma Wilcox work as our Learning Mentors, Kirsty, Nicola and Emma work with every child at Kassia providing interventions and support for all learners.
+Kirsty Cooper is our Inclusion Manager, Senior Mental Health Lead & DDSL.
+Emma Wilcox and Tracy Willcock work as our Learning Mentors/DDSL's.
+Kirsty, Emma and Tracy work with every child at Kassia providing interventions and support for all of our learners.

-Kirsty, Nicola and Emma are always on hand to support learners when they become overwhelmed and anxious.
-Proactive in their approach Kirsty, Nicola and Emma work closely with our young people from their initial inductions to daily support right through to re-integration if/when appropriate.
+Kirsty, Emma and Tracy are always on hand to support learners when they become overwhelmed and anxious.
+Proactive in their approach Kirsty, Emma and Tracy work closely with our young people from their initial inductions to daily support right through to re-integration if/when appropriate.

 Our learning mentors are skilled practitioners and are trained in therapeutic care, trauma informed approaches and mental health support.
 Learners are supported through daily interaction and guidance, timetabled 1:1 sessions focussed on area of need and small group pastoral interventions.